kalendar/assessments/srl/metacognition/evaluation/high-summary.md

 You score indicates that you **frequently** reflect on and evaluate the ways in which you learn, study, and complete your schoolwork.
+Because self-evaluation is a key skill for college students, you are right on track with this skill.

 To continue being a **frequent evaluator**, consider using the following strategies: